mrismanaziz/Reforestation/README.md

-## A steak pun is a rare medium well done.
+## What did one nut say as he chased another nut?
+I'm a cashew!